sayhitosujith/Playwright_Automation/README.md

 2. To Excecute tests - npx playwright test
 3. To Verify the playwright version installed - npm playwright -v
 4. To Verify the playwright report - npx playwright show-report
+5. To runs tests in parallel - npx playwright test --workers 3